The Key Elements of a Great Outdoor Space

-Big or small, inexpensive or extravagant, your outdoor living space is an investment toward creating your own personal sanctuary.
+Big or small, inexpensive or extravagant, your outdoor living space is an investment in your house as well as an investment in your peace of mind.
 But it doesn't have to be overly complicated: just include fire, water and earth (and a little shade), says landscape designer Michael Glassman.
-To follow, he describes several ways in which you can use these elements to create a cozy open-air refuge.
+Find ways in which you can use these elements to create a cozy open-air refuge made for relaxing and entertaining.

-Although outdoor kitchens can involve pricey, extensive projects, the idea is to extend your home's living space into the backyard.
+Although outdoor kitchens can be pricey, they don't have to be.
+The idea is to extend your home's living space into the backyard.
 So if a built-in gas grill with all the accoutrements isn't in the budget, a charcoal grill will cook your meals up nicely.
-Whether you're serving a few or a family feast, you can find a variety of stylish outdoor dining tables and chairs to suit your needs.
+Whether you're serving a small group or a family feast, you can find a variety of stylish outdoor dining tables and chairs to suit your needs.

 On a cool, crisp evening, cozy up to a heat source — like an outdoor heater, chiminea or fire bowl — with a cup of tea and a good book.
 Or enjoy the ambiance and smell of a wood-burning fire in a custom-built or pre-fabricated fireplace.